-- You enroll, attend, and pay no less than the tuition and fees as noted. - You enroll and attend in the division of the university as noted. - Your housing status is as indicated. - If federal funds are included in your financial aid offer, that you meet all federal requirements governing your eligibility for federal aid, such as: - You are a citizen or permanent resident of the United States; - You are classified as a degree seeking student or are in an eligible certificate program; - You maintain satisfactory academic progress toward your degree as defined in the individual school bulletins and financial aid quidelines; - You receive each semester a passing grade in at least one class.
-This requirement must be met within 30 days after the end of the semester, yet does not apply when only enrolled in Dissertation or Practicum. - You meet requirements relative to Selective Service registration; - You have not been convicted for sale or possession of illegal drugs; - You are not in default on a federal student loan nor owe a refund on a federal grant. - The federal and state laws and regulations affecting your aid offer, which are in effect at the time the aid offer is made, remain unchanged during the period of the aid offer. - Your financial aid position and resources (on which our calculation of your need must be based) remain as noted in your application materials.
+- You enroll, attend, and pay no less than the tuition and fees as noted. - You enroll and attend in the division of the university as noted. - Your housing status is as indicated. - If federal funds are included in your financial aid offer, that you meet all federal requirements governing your eligibility for federal aid, such as: - You are a citizen or permanent resident of the United States; - You are classified as a degree seeking student or are in an eligible certificate program; - o You maintain satisfactory academic progress toward your degree as defined in the individual school bulletins and financial aid guidelines; - You receive each semester a passing grade in at least one class.
+This requirement must be met within 30 days after the end of the semester, yet does not apply when only enrolled in Dissertation or Practicum. - You meet requirements relative to Selective Service registration; - You have not been convicted for sale or possession of illegal drugs; - o You are not in default on a federal student loan nor owe a refund on a federal grant. - The federal and state laws and regulations affecting your aid offer, which are in effect at the time the aid offer is made, remain unchanged during the period of the aid offer. - Your financial aid position and resources (on which our calculation of your need must be based) remain as noted in your application materials.
 You are responsible for notifying the Financial Aid Office of any change in your financial position (for example, eligibility for VA benefits, receipt of scholarships, gifts, fellowships, assistantships, grants, other assistance, loans, living with parents instead of on or off campus, etc.).
-A change in marital status must be reported for purposes of awarding and receiving Tulane aid. - Any increase in your resources (or decrease in your costs) may necessitate a reduction in your aid offer. - You accept your award via our website as instructed, or sign and return your award Acceptance Form.
+A change in marital status must be reported for purposes of awarding and receiving Tulane aid. - Any increase in your resources (or decrease in your costs) may necessitate a reduction in your aid offer. - You accept your award via our website as instructed, or sign and return your award Acceptance Form. - An institutional audit or review of your records may result in necessary adjustments to aid offered in order to meet all federal, state, and institutional rules and regulations.